-- One story in Fresh Pretty Cure! involved Love Momozono's mother getting taken into a mirror world and temporarily replaced by an evil version of herself, and Love has to figure out that what she thinks is her mother is a fake and find the real one.
+- One story in Fresh Pretty Cure! involved Love Momozono's mother getting taken into a mirror world and temporarily replaced by an evil version of herself.
+Setsuns soon suspects something's going on but Love is initially fooled, and when she realises the truth (and blows the faker's cover) she has to figure out that what she thinks is her mother is a fake and find the real one.

 - In Saber Rider and the Star Sheriffs, Saber Rider is faced with a similar problem when his parents are kidnapped and replaced by evil Vapor Beings.
 He manages to trap the imposters first (with a little help of his Evil-Detecting Dog) and then goes to save Mom and Dad with the help of his friends and his clansmen.

 - Also, a good part of the plot is driven by the kidnapping of April's father/the Star Sheriff's leader, General Eagle.